JustToThePoint English Website Version

 The mappings E: ℤ27 → ℤ28, E(b1, b2,…b7) = (b1 + b2 + …+ b7 (mod 2), b1, b2,…b7), D: ℤ28 → ℤ27, D(c1, c2,…c8) = (c2, c3,…c8) are the encoding and decoding mapping respectively.
 ASCII forms a code which can detect a single error in a transmission.
 Unfortunately, this code cannot detect the presence of two or more error.

 Let’s see ASCII in action.
 Let E(w) = 0100 0001 = c, T(c) = 0100 1001, then we have an even number of ones (“3”), but the parity check bit is a zero!!!
-However, T(c) = 0100 1101 is incorrect, but the code is unable to detect it.
+However, T(c) = 0100 1101 is also incorrect, but the code is unable to detect it 😞

 This (3m, m)-block code is a 1 error correcting code, and if there is an error with a bit, the code can correct itself by checking and outputting the most common value.
-However, because of its low code rate (ratio between useful information symbols or data and actual transmitted symbols) and the fact that it cannot detect nor correct if two or more errors occur for the same bit, other error correction codes are preferred in most cases.
+However, because of its low code rate (ratio between useful information or data and actual transmitted symbols) and the fact that it cannot detect nor correct if two or more errors occur for the same bit, other error correction codes are preferred in most cases.

 The Hamming Metric